Gamification in the workplace and its importance

-You can plan of designing a program where the one who completes the work in the minimal amount of time gets appreciated.
-And every time he or she gets the work done in the minimum time, they earn points.
+You can plan to design a program where the one who completes the work in a minimal amount of time gets appreciated.
+And every time anyone gets the job done in the minimum time, they earn points.

-To make sure employees take care of this and yet deliver the correct results, you can make it a point to count in only the accurate works in the least possible time.
+To make sure employees take care of this and yet deliver the correct results, you can make it a point to count in only the actual works in the least possible time.

 Once the challenge is complete, you can consider rewarding the employee accumulating the most points within a day or two off from work to rejuvenate themselves.